With it's classic red-brown brick exterior

-trimmed with limestone and fieldhouse look, Lucas Oil Stadium
+trimmed with limestone, reminiscent of a classic fieldhouse, Lucas Oil Stadium

 City of Indianapolis agreed to construct a new $720 million stadium for the

 team.
 The Colts contributed $100 million toward construction with the remaining amount coming from

 the State of Indiana and the City of Indianapolis through

 increased taxes on food and beverages.